Did you know that the Eagle landed on the Moon on legs made in Québec?

 Héroux Machine Parts may have developed hydraulic components for aircraft involved in the Berlin airlift, a major effort to supply the population of that city between June 1948 and May 1949 mentioned in an October 2018 issue of our blog / bulletin / thingee.
 The Royal Canadian Air Force being uninvolved in the Berlin airlift, yours truly wonders how Héroux Machine Parts could have contributed to it.
 I will continue my research in this area, if I have time.

 In 1960, Héroux Machine Parts began designing and producing components for aircraft landing gear and other aircraft components.
-For example, it designed and built the front landing gear leg of the de Havilland Canada DHC-6 Twin Otter utility aircraft / commuter airliner, an aircraft known worldwide and one of the best aircraft in its class in the 20th and 21st centuries.
+For example, it designed and built the front landing gear leg of the de Havilland Canada DHC-6 Twin Otter utility aircraft / commuter airliner, an aircraft known worldwide, one of the best aircraft in its class in the 20th and 21st centuries, and an aircraft found in the, yes, yes, unimaginable collection of the Canada Aviation and Space Museum.
 The company also obtained a Canadair contract for the landing gear of the Canadair CL-215 water bomber, also known worldwide.
 These two aircraft flew for the first time in May 1965 and October 1967, by the way.
 Héroux Machine Parts apparently became Héroux Limited, around 1967-68, then, with greater certainty, Héroux Incorporated, around 1978-79 it seemed / seems.

 Before I forget, the company also made the landing gear for the Canadair / Bombardier 415 water bomber.
 This aircraft, sometimes known as the Superscooper, made its first flight in December 1993.
 The company also made at least one part of the landing gear of the upgraded / improved version of the Twin Otter produced by a company based in Victoria, British Columbia, Viking Air Limited.
 The first example of this aircraft flew in February 2010.